sugarlabs/ayni/README.md

 Ayni is a game about solidarity and cooperation, the game starts when a group of people start to form a cooperative to install pipes and Have water in a town.

+Mutual help provided by people at work in Quechua

 How to use?
 -----------